-Once the system is live, foreign nationals who do not require a visa to enter the Schengen Area and who reside in a country outside of the EU, noted here as third-country nationals, will be required to register their travel through the ETIAS.
-Work authorization requirements in each member state are also expected to be assessed prior to any entry into the Schengen Area, when applicable.
+Once the system is live, foreign nationals who do not require a visa to enter the Schengen Area and who reside outside of the EU, noted here as third-country nationals, will be required to register their travel through the ETIAS.
+Envoy’s Global Immigration Team can assist with the ETIAS application and any other work authorization requirements in each member state for a smooth transition for employers and employees.

-The European Commission expressed concerns over the lack of comprehensive security and background information on visa-exempt third-country nationals who enter and travel throughout any of the 26 countries that comprise the Schengen Area.
-In response to these concerns, the Commission conceptualized the ETIAS in April 2016.
-Since then, ETIAS has undergone several years of negotiation and revisions.
+The European Commission raised concerns about the insufficient security and background information documented for travelers moving throughout the Schengen Area, which consists of 27 countries.
+In response, the Commission conceived the ETIAS in April 2016.
+Since then, ETIAS has undergone several years of negotiations and revisions.

-Travelers residing from outside of the EU from 60 different visa-exempt countries will need to acquire ETIAS authorization prior to entering the Schengen Area once the system is active.
-This will apply to individuals for all travel purposes, including for business and leisure activities.
+Once the system is active, third-country nationals from 60 visa-exempt countries will need to acquire ETIAS authorization before entering the Schengen Area.
+This process will apply to individuals for all travel purposes, including business and leisure activities.

-- Double-check all the provided information within the initial application.
-This includes any spelling and numbers.
+- Double-check all the information provided within the initial application.

-- Provide the name as it appears on the applicant’s passport.
+- Provide the name as it appears on your passport.

 - Accurately answer all ETIAS criminal record questions.